CoMfUcIoS/GraphQLens/README.md

 - **Snappy UI:** Virtualized lists, minimal re-rendering, and debounced parsing for high performance, even with large traffic.
 - **Privacy-First:** All data and rules are stored locally.
 No remote calls or telemetry.
 - **DX:** Built with pnpm, Vite, TypeScript, ESLint, Prettier, TailwindCSS, Zustand, and Radix UI.

+## Build System

+- Uses [`@crxjs/vite-plugin`](https://github.com/crxjs/chrome-extension-tools) to bundle the extension for Chrome.
+- All build configuration is in `vite.config.ts`.
+- Outputs to the `dist/` directory for loading as an unpacked extension.

 ## Quick Start